The missing opportunities in transactional email

-Markedu’s founder talked to transactional email expert Mia Papanicolaou from Striata.
-The interview is part of our interview series about the people whom matter in marketing.
+Markedu talked to transactional email marketing expert Mia Papanicolaou from Striata.
+The interview is part of our interview series about people who matter in marketing.

 How did you become involved in eMarketing?

 I first experienced the world of email marketing when I managed the newsletter for a magazine I worked for as a journalist – I was hooked.
 I moved to an email marketing company called eMessageX.com in 2001, as the business director.
 Our motto was simple “provide great solutions that meet customer goals.”